When it comes to overseas training, we spread our wings in training locations around the world.

 Exercise Forging Sabre is an integrated strike exercise conducted by the SAF, and includes a number of assets from the RSAF and the Singapore Army.
-It is held in Arizona, United States.
+It is held in Idaho, United States.

 The exercise provides the 3rd Generation SAF with an excellent opportunity to validate our integrated strike capabilities in a realistic and challenging environment.

 Exercise Green Flag East is a United States Air Force (USAF) flag series exercise held in Fort Polk, Louisiana and is participated by RSAF's Peace Vanguard (PV) detachment.

 The exercise focuses on Close Air Support (CAS) missions supporting the US Army units undergoing Joint Readiness Training Centre evaluation.